Moreina/planner/README.md

 [Planner Wiki](https://github.com/Moreina/planner/wiki) (report bugs or add suggestions)

-If you'd like to to help with development, or just have some ideas for a different design/implementation, let's talk about it.
+If you'd like to to help with development, or just have some ideas for a different design/implementation, let's chat.

+For anyone curious about the program code, the files (.html, .js, .css) can be edited with any text editor.
+Most of the program logic is in "all.js", with the skill data in the class files and item data in "all_equipment.js".
+The page layout is handled by "index.html" and style elements are included in "all.css".